JennyTran17/VR_Project/README.md

 ### 3.3 Broom Flying Mechanic
 Player movement is primarily handled through a broom-based flying mechanic, which allows for free traversal in the environment without relying only on teleportation.

 The broom is implemented as a grabbable object.
 When held, forward movement is applied based on controller orientation and player input.
 This maintains immersion and gives the player direct control over movement.

+The flying system integrates with existing XR Locomotion rather than replacing it entirely, allowing players to switch between grounded interaction and flight.

+There are several technical challenges.
+The movement system was designed to respond to the player’s hand orientation, which initially resulted in unstable and overly sensitive controls.
+Small wrist movements caused sudden changes in direction, making the broom difficult to stee, turn and uncomfortable to use.

 Key considerations during implementation included:
 - Smoothing/gradual acceleration to reduce motion discomfort
 - Avoiding sudden changes in velocity
 - Maintaining stable height control

-The flying system integrates with existing XR Locomotion rather than replacing it entirely, allowing players to switch between grounded interaction and flight.
-While effective, the system could benefit from additional constraints, such as speed limits or environmental boundaries.

 **Screenshots:**
 <table border="0">